How to Avoid IRA 'Pain Points'

 In a similar vein, I've been reflecting on my own behavior with IRAs, and wondering if eliminating "frictions" could help me get more out of the IRA wrapper--and could help others do so, too.
 In most years, my husband and I have waited until tax season, in the following year, to make our contributions for the year prior.
 In other words, we've waited until the last minute, even when we had the cash at the ready in our taxable accounts and our contributions had nothing to do with our tax return.
 By making the contributions each April, we had delayed more than a full year beyond when we were first eligible to make those contributions.

 For older investors and those who are contributing to lower-returning investment types, the opportunity cost of delayed contributions isn't that great.
-But Vanguard's research illustrates that the opportunity costs, both in terms of foregone returns and tax advantages, stack up when the contributions are delayed year after year and the market performs well.
-In that scenario, Vanguard's researchers conclude that a procrastinator could inadvertently dock her return by nearly $28,000 if she delayed her contributions each year over a 35-year period in which market returns were excellent.
-Vanguard calls that a "procrastination penalty."
+But research from Vanguard illustrates that the opportunity costs, both in terms of foregone returns and tax advantages, stack up when the contributions are delayed year after year.
+In that scenario, Vanguard's researchers conclude that a procrastinator could inadvertently dock her return by nearly $16,000 if she delayed her contributions each year over a 30-year period in which her portfolio returned 4%.

-And Vanguard research also shows that IRA contributors don't just procrastinate in funding their accounts.
+IRA contributors don't just procrastinate in funding their accounts.
 They also procrastinate in getting the money invested once it's in the account.
-According to Vanguard data on participant behavior, last-minute IRA contributions often go into money market funds and remain there several months later.
 Leaving the money in cash rather than steering it into a longer-term investment with higher return potential effectively exacerbates the opportunity cost of the late investment.

 Removing the 'Pain Points'